Wanner987/ASE-230-Project-1/project1_rubric.md

 - [ /10] Includes examples of requests/responses - no partial points
 - [ /10] Slides (and PDFs) uploaded to **GitHub** - no partial points
   - Convert the marp to PDF:
-  - Write your GitHub repository marp link:
+  - Write your GitHub repository marp link: https://github.com/Wanner987/ASE-230-Project-1
   - Write your GitHub repository PDF link:
-- [T/F] Saved in `presentation/` directory
+- [T] Saved in `presentation/` directory
   - Earn 0 points in this section when you do not copy your slides.

 ---